ricardojmendez/UnitySteerExamples/SampleList.md

 # General notes

 * I recommend going through the examples in the described order, as some of the proposed experiments and questions assume a degree of familiarity with other the previous ones.
-* These are not meant only as demo scenes, but as a sandbox for you to experiment with the behaviours and learn the ins and outs of how UnitySteer agents are composed.
+* These are not meant only as demo scenes, but as a sandbox for you to experiment with the behaviors and learn the ins and outs of how UnitySteer agents are composed.
 Make sure you at the very least follow the experimentation notes before pressing on.
 * Most of these examples will use SteerForTether to ensure that the agent does not wander off too far from the center of the scene.
 That’s its sole reason for existing.

 # Basic examples